Robin-Hood-zjw/events-manipulation-application/README.md

 This is an application that records the happened events for registered users.
 Users can register their accounts to track the past history of events' information, including candidates, time, locations, activities etc.\n

-<em>Libraries</em>
+<em>Deployed Techniques & Libraraies</em>

-- Programming Languages: JavaScript, HTML, CSS, Sass
+- 📝Programming Languages: JavaScript, HTML, CSS, Sass
-- Libraries: React.js, Node.js, Redux, moment.js, axios, Ant Design
+- 📔Libraries: React.js, Node.js, Redux, moment.js, axios, Ant Design